SystemsApproach/sdn/netvirt.rst

 virtualization.

 A second effect of server virtualization was to enable virtual machine mobility.
-This introduced some real challenges for data center networking.
+This introduced some real challenges for datacenter networking.
 In the absence of network virtualization, the IP address of a VM is drawn from the physical network on which it resides, and must be specific to a subnet that connects to the server hosting the VM.\ [#]_ So if a VM is to migrate to another server, either it needs to move to a server where that subnet is also present, or it needs a new IP address.
-The first choice limits where it can move within the data center, which affects the efficiency of resource usage.
+The first choice limits where it can move within the datacenter, which affects the efficiency of resource usage.
 The second option is quite a disruptive thing: TCP connections are dropped, and applications may need to be restarted.
-Furthermore, some applications depend on layer-2 adjacency between communicating peers, and thus depend on some set of VMs staying in a given subnet even as they move around within the data center.
+Furthermore, some applications depend on layer-2 adjacency between communicating peers, and thus depend on some set of VMs staying in a given subnet even as they move around within the datacenter.

 .. [#] Technically more than one subnet can connect to a given server
        in which case an IP address for a VM needs to be